History of the Jews under Muslim rule: Status under Muslim rule

+Jews were subject to several discriminatory regulations, including dress restrictions, bans on horse riding, and segregation into specific neighborhoods (mahallas).
+They were also often barred from holding certain professions but engaged in trade, artisan work, and medicine.

+Impact of Russian expansion

+The Russian conquest of Central Asia in the 19th century significantly altered the status of Bukharan Jews.
+Seeking allies against local Muslim rulers, Russian authorities granted Bukharan Jews a privileged legal status, allowing them to engage in commerce across the empire.
+This led to economic growth within the community, with some Jewish families, such as the Vodiaevs and Davidoffs, amassing considerable wealth in trade, textiles, and industry.
+By the late 19th century, Russian authorities began reversing some of these privileges due to economic and political tensions, leading to new restrictions on Jewish settlement and land ownership.

 Zaydi Yemen

-Under the Zaydi rule, discriminatory laws became more severe against the Yemenite Jews, which culminated in their eventual exile, in what later became known as the Exile of Mawza.
-They were considered to be impure, and therefore forbidden to touch a Muslim or a Muslim's food.
-They were obligated to humble themselves before a Muslim, to walk to the left side, and greet him first.
-They could not build houses higher than a Muslim's or ride a camel or horse, and when riding on a mule or a donkey, they had to sit sideways.
-Upon entering the Muslim quarter a Jew had to take off his foot-gear and walk barefoot.
-If attacked with stones or fists by Islamic youth, a Jew was not allowed to defend himself.
-In such situations he had the option of fleeing or seeking intervention by a merciful Muslim passerby.
+Under Zaydi rule, discriminatory laws which were imposed on the Yemenite Jews became more severe, eventually culminating in their exile, in what later became known as the Exile of Mawza.
+They were considered impure, and as a result, they were forbidden from touching a Muslim and they were also forbidden from touching a Muslim's food.
+They were obligated to humble themselves before a Muslim, they were also obligated to walk to the left side, and they were also required to greet him first.
+They could not build houses higher than a Muslim's house nor could they ride a camel or a horse, and while they were riding on a mule or a donkey, they had to sit sideways.
+As soon as a Jew entered the Muslim quarter, a Jew had to take off his foot-gear and walk barefoot.
+If he was attacked with stones or fists by Islamic youth, a Jew was not allowed to defend himself.
+In such situations, he had the option of fleeing or seeking intervention by a merciful Muslim passerby.

-Islamic Spain

-Islamic Spain featured both moments of strong coexistence between Muslims and Jews under Islamic rule, and periods of contention.
-A clear example drawn upon by Ahmed is the case of Samuel b.
-Naghrela and Joseph b.
-Naghrela.
-Whilst the former rose to the status of Grand Vizier, supporting Talmudic schools in Iberia and even declaring separation from the Babylonian Gaonate, the latter was humiliated, defeated and killed for the supposed threat that he posed as a Jew.
-Ahmed writes:

-'Regarding Samuel’s case, the Jewish community was a thriving minority in Granada, and this enabled a religio-social mobility in which a Jewish rabbi and merchant could become the most politically powerful figure in the land.
-Once Samuel was in that position, the Jewish community was able to further thrive.
-The subsequent breakdown in the entire Muslim-Jewish fabric was triggered by the breakdown in a political relationship that formed during a period of coexistence.
-It is telling to note that the breakdown was prompted purely by a hypothetical political threat, rather than an actual one.
-It is therefore clear that historic Muslim-Jewish relations are contingent upon an acceptable political situation between Muslims and Jews, and that when this is reached, relations are generally sound.
-Once this breaks down, however, there is a complete breakdown between Muslims and Jews at large.'

 Post-colonial era

 Arab League

+Before the rise of Zionism, Jews lived in many Arab countries.
+In the early decades of independent Iraq and Egypt, Jews played an important role in society.
+The Jews held important positions such as administrators, bureaucrats and officers.
+They were pioneer in trade and commerce.
+Iraq's first minister of finance (Sassoon Eskell) was Jewish.
+In Egypt, Jews established some of the well-known companies.